 The National League did compete with a few other leagues, such as the Player’s League and the American Association, but for the most part The National League was dominant and had a monopoly on baseball.
 All of this changed when the Major Baseball League emerged.
 In the year 1900, 115 years ago, Byron “Ban” Johnson used four teams to produce the Major League.
 A few years later in 1903 the National Agreement emerged and so did the National Baseball Commission.
 The National Baseball Commission consisted of a president of each league and a permanent chairman.
 In October of that very year baseball’s first “World Series” was played between Boston and Pittsburgh, with Boston winning.

 It was not always easy for baseball players but as time progressed they began to get the better end of things.
 The first improvement came along with Spalding, but things were still a little difficult and players had limited rights.
 Over the years things gradually improved.
 Cy Young and Ty Cobb and Honus Wagner were some of the earliest and most noteworthy stars.
-When you get one of the Comcast High-Speed Internet Plans you can watch all the action online.
+When you get one of these high-speed Internet plans you can watch all the action online.